 *Buses will pass through the area along normal routes during this time.

-Passes are available to those residents who live within the road closure area.
-If you don’t already hold a Road Closure Access Pass and live within a road closure area, please visit the Anfield Ticket Office with proof of your address and vehicle registration number.
+If you don’t already hold a Resident Road Closure Access Pass and live within a road closure area, please visit the Anfield Ticket Office with your City Council Parking Permit, proof of address and vehicle registration number.
 The Ticket Office opening times are as follows:

 Residents are reminded that the pass does not replace the resident and visitor parking permit scheme issued by Liverpool City Council.
-Anfield residents should continue to clearly display these in their vehicles on a matchday.
-Please note that our Stadium Traffic Management Team will only allow access when it is safe to do so (please refer to FAQs).
+Residents should continue to clearly display these in their vehicles during events and matchday.
+Please note that our Stadium Traffic Management Team will only allow access when it is safe to do so (please refer to FAQs below).

+You can help us identify you as a resident by ensuring that your pass is clearly visible at all times during an event or matchday.
 Non-residents cannot be granted access through the road closures.
-You can help us identify you as a resident by ensuring that your pass is clearly visible at all times on a matchday.
 Residents without parking permits travelling to and from their homes on a matchday by taxi will be permitted access by our Stadium Traffic Management team.

 We have included some useful question and answers which may help answer any specific queries you may have about obtaining your pass and accessing the Anfield area on a matchday.